-During the presentation, Mr. Fast commented that some provider systems may only be available under an insured option, such as physician and hospital networks, and Trustee Cranor asked if there were any instances where a provider system would not be available under an insured option.
+Moving through the presentation, Mr. Fast commented that some provider systems may only be available under an insured option, such as physician and hospital networks.

+Trustee Cranor asked if there were any instances where a provider system would not be available under an insured option.

-Mr. Vlajkovic said yes, you could have a situation where the network choice is smaller than an alternative that may have a broad-based network.
+Mr. Vlajkovic said yes, there could be a situation where the network choice is smaller than an alternative that may have a broad-based network.